XiaomengRowen/9103xzha0523/README.md

 # Creative Coding Major Assignment-Individual Task for Perlin noise and randomness

 ## Instructions on interact of the work
 In this project, I used p5.js to recreate the famous painting 'Saint Georges majeur au crépuscule' and added some new imaginative elements.
 You don't need to click or interact with the screen because it's a smooth animation.
-Once the animation loads, you will see the main building's color gradually changing.
+- Once the animation loads, you will see the main building's color gradually changing.
 Initially, it is purple, and slowly it transitions to dark gray.
+- you can also see the background shandow's color changing.
+From gray to pink, very slowly.
-Surrounding it are rainbow-colored rings that sway and change size, twinkling as if the building is emitting light.
-You will see two seagulls flying above the sea.
-The sky and waves are also gently pulsating, with shimmering light reflecting on the water's surface.
+- Surrounding it are rainbow-colored rings that sway and change size, twinkling as if the building is emitting light.
+- You will see some seagulls flying above the sea.
+- The sky and waves are also gently pulsating, with shimmering light reflecting on the water's surface.

 ## Details of individual approach
 I choose perlin noise to drive my individual code, here is the detail instructions on the interact work.